Amram Mitzna: Youth, education, and military service

-He was born in Kibbutz Dovrat to Jewish refugees that escaped from Nazi Germany.
-He attended a military boarding school in Haifa, graduating from the Hebrew Reali School in 1963 and enlisting into the IDF the same year.
+Mitzna was born in Kibbutz Dovrat to Jewish refugees who escaped from Nazi Germany.
+He attended a military boarding school in Haifa, graduating from the Hebrew Reali School in 1963 and enlisting in the IDF the same year.
 He served in various positions in the IDF armored force, the Command and Staff College, and the Operations Division in the General Staff, receiving the Medal of Distinguished Service for his actions during the Six-Day War and the Yom Kippur War, both of which saw him wounded.

 In 1977 he graduated from the University of Haifa with a degree in geography, before studying at the U.S. Army War College in Pennsylvania, finishing his course in 1979.

 In 1986 he was promoted to major general, and assisted the Head of the Operations branch.
 In 1987 he became commander of the Central Command, and in 1989 completed the program for senior public figures at the Weatherhead Center for International Affairs at Harvard University.

 In 1990 he became head of the IDF's planning branch, and gained an MA from Haifa University in political science.
 He retired from the IDF in 1993.